 It is also imperative to think about your growing space.
 Is it in full sun?
 Partial shade?
 Is your soil well-drained and loamy?
 Or will your plant roots have to fight through clay soil?

-Once you have determined what you want in a flower and what kind of environment you can provide, buying flowers for your garden becomes fun.
-Check with your local garden store or the “Other Resources” listed below for information on specific flowers.
+Once you have determined what you want in a flower and what kind of environment you can provide, planting and caring for flowers in your garden becomes fun.
+Click on our flower guides for information on growing specific flowers!

 There’s no problem finding plants that love full sun, but if you are looking for flowering plants that can handle partial or total shade consider these plants — primroses, hosta, astilbe and trollis (perennials) and impatiens, viola, pansies, begonias, coleus and fuchsia (annuals).
 Learn more about Gardening in the Shade here.